 |Plot||Section H Grave 506|

 Thomas, with the surname of Dalton, was born on 20 April 1894 in the Liverpool Workhouse in Liverpool, England.
-His mother was Catherine Canning who was born about 1859, likely in Liverpool.
+His mother was Catherine Canning who was born in 1859 in Liverpool.
 Catherine married William Gilray, a mariner, in November of 1877 in Liverpool.
 In February of 1880 she then married William Lawson, Catherine listed as a widow on the marriage record although her first husband later remarried in 1882.
 At the time of the 1881 census Catherine and her second husband were living in Liverpool where William, born in Cumberland, was working in an iron foundry.
-By 1883 they were living in the registration district of Wigton in Cumberland where the couple gave birth to daughter Esther Jane that year.
+By 1883 they were living in the registration district of Wigton in Cumberland.
 It is not known if William died or if the marriage failed but by 1885 Catherine had entered a relationship with Thomas Lusby, a horse driver from Liverpool.
 Catherine and Thomas gave birth to son Charles in the fall of 1885 in Newcastle Upon Tyne in Northumberland.
 By the time of Thomas’ birth in 1894 Catherine was back in Liverpool, with Thomas Dalton, a general labourer, given as the father on Thomas’ birth record.
 Although Catherine later went by the name of Mrs Dalton, a marriage record was not found.
 By the next year, 1895, Catherine had reunited with Thomas Lusby, the couple giving birth to son Ernest in mid June in Cotherstone in Yorkshire.
 From there the family moved to Pateley Bridge in Yorkshire where son John James was born in 1898.
 All the boys, including Thomas, assumed the surname of Lusby although Catherine and Thomas did not marry.